Season 3, Episode 4

 Susan Rylance:

 Yeah, that's a good question.
 It's not easy, and we don't have it all solved.
 But what you know, where we can help, and where we do help, is helping that leader make sure they take the time, because, again, we've talked about it, we're all moving so fast.
-And it's taking the time to, number one, provide accountability for the role, what's the role purpose?
-What's this - What does this role need to do for the organization to make sure that we're taking the time to do that, but then also putting together a development plan, and this can be for new person coming in, or your existing team.
+And it's taking the time to, number one, provide accountability for the role, what's the role's purpose?
+What's this - What does this role need to do for the organization to make sure that we're taking the time to do that, but then also putting together a development plan, and this can be for a new person coming in, or your existing team?
 But I think that the individual development plan is the biggest gap that I'm seeing today, where we're trying to help leaders slow down.
 And just take a pause a little bit and, you know, talk about, you know, I can certainly talk about a little bit more of how that instills not only competence in your team, but it builds innovation within the team is just allowing us to go back to that vision mission of our company.
 Where's our strategy going?
-And what's the impact that I as a leader have, but also all of my team members.
+And what's the impact that I as a leader have, but also all of my team members?
 And to your point, you said, you know, can the role shift?
-And they absolutely can because mid year last year, every I mean, think every role shifted, and we had to shift and as I spoke with leaders, one of the, you know, one of the leaders that I spoke with what she she did was she sat down assess her team, and was able to shift.
+And they absolutely can because mid-year last year, every I mean, think every role shifted, and we had to shift and as I spoke with leaders, one of the, you know, one of the leaders that I spoke with what she did was she sat down to assess her team and was able to shift.
 And now that means some talent may not be able to shift with us and then others can elevate.
-But it is to your point, taking that pause in the midst of a role and maybe changing it.
+But it is to your point, taking that pause amid a role and maybe changing it.
 And understanding, does that person want to change?
 Does that person want to move into different roles?
-So having those conversations and making sure that we're truly managing our team and their expectations while trying to continue to move business forward?
+So having those conversations and making sure that we're truly managing our team and their expectations while trying to continue to move the business forward?
 And we tend to forget that our team is our biggest asset sometimes, and not that we as leaders want to it's just we're moving so fast.

 Michael Kithcart: